Reporting Boundary: VolkerFitzpatrick,

 The built environment is a key battleground in the fight for a sustainable world.
 The sector is responsible for 34% of the UK’s carbon emissions and it is imperative that the sector begins to eliminate its emissions if we are to reach the ambition of the Paris Agreement.
 Low carbon construction is foreseeable, realistic and a potentially cost-effective means of combating climate change, and companies in the industry must begin to act for a low-carbon future.

-As part of the Planet Mark certification, VolkerWessels has committed to make a year-on-year reduction.
+As part of the Planet Mark certification, VolkerWessels has committed to making a year-on-year reduction.